phuang1024/cnnpbr/README.md

 Physically based rendering texture maps using CNNs.

+(This is my first ML project so it may be messy and bad.)

 ## About

 For 3D creation, sometimes textures (images) are used to create a photorealistic look.